UniversalDependencies/docs/_cs-dep/conj.md

 layout: relation
 title: 'conj'
 shortdef: 'conjunct'
+udver: '2'
 ---

 A conjunct is the relation between two elements connected by a coordinating conjunction, such as _and, or,_ or a comma or other punctuation.
-We treat coordination asymmetrically in what is known as the Stanford style:
+We treat coordination asymmetrically.
 The head of the relation is the first conjunct and all the other conjuncts depend on it via the `conj` relation.